webonise/configise/README.md

 Configise provides configuration support for your Node.js application.
 You specify environment variables to tell it about where/how it is running, and Configise will return you a configuration JavaScript object.
 This object can be anything you'd like, as long as it is consistent.
-The library provides support for providing default vaules, per-environment properties, per-user properties, per-user-and-environment properties.
+The library provides support for providing default vaules, per-environment properties, per-user properties, and per-user-per-environment properties.
 For the truly adventurous, you can also derive values based on the configuration provided by the user.
 And, as a bit of a sanity check, you can verify your configuration values using arbitrary JavaScript functions.